CarreDorian/In-comming/README.md

 # In-comming
 Show what's incoming

 The wish version of PhpMyAdmin.
+But beafore, a deep learning generator.